biocore/qurro/README.md

 ## Installation and Usage

 You can install Qurro using [pip](https://pip.pypa.io/en/stable/) or [conda](https://docs.conda.io/en/latest/).
-In either case, a python version of at least 3.6 and less than 3.8 is required to use Qurro.
+In either case, a python version of at least 3.6 is required to use Qurro.

 ### Installing with `pip`
 ```bash